 We are extremely proud to celebrate Dr. Pierre-Yves Mocquais’ elevation to the title of Officier within the French government's Ordre des Palmes académiques for distinguished service to the cause of French education and culture.
+Dr. Mocquais was appointed Officier on April 1st by the Consul General of France in Vancouver, Jean-Christophe Fleury.
 In 2005 Dr. Mocquais was bestowed the title of Chevalier dans l’Ordre des Palmes académiques for his research on the cultural practices of the francophones in the Canadian prairies and his promotion and defense of the values of francophonie.
-This order was originally founded by emperor Napoleon I in 1808 to decorate notable academics of the Sorbonne University.
-The scope of the honour was later extended to those excelling in services rendered to education, culture and science, both in France and overseas.
+This order was originally founded by Napoleon I in 1808 to decorate notable academics of the Sorbonne University.
+The scope of the honour was later extended to those excelling in services rendered to education, culture and science.
+Please see the full feature in UToday.

 Brianna Rizzuti receives TA Excellence Award in Italian

 We are very proud that Brianna Rizzuti, who was previously nominated for a Students' Union Teaching Excellence Award for TAing ITAL 201 and 203, and for her work at the Circolino, has won a Teaching Excellence Award.
 Since 1984, the SU has invited students to nominate instructors and TAs who have had a positive impact on their undergraduate learning experience and academic careers.
 The award is conferred to excellent instructors and teaching assistants who meet several criteria.
 Among them, their ability to communicate broad knowledge of the subject matter, and to provide up-to-date resources to students; their ability to show enthusiasm for the subject, and for teaching in general; their success at challenging students; and their skills at motivating and inspiring.
 Bravissima, Brianna!